DuanLab1/DuanLab1.github.io/content/home/research.md

 ---
-# An instance of the Experience widget.
+# An instance of the Portfolio widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: experience
+widget: portfolio

 # This file represents a page section.
 headless: true